HenHar/udacity-cs258-software_testing/README.md

-# Udacity CS258 Software Testing in python
+# Udacity CS258 Software Testing in Python

+Code is changed to python3.
 Assignments are in order of their appearance in the videos.

 Course on youtube: